-A couple weeks ago, I posed the question, Which color I should paint my front door? and many of you weighed in.
+A couple weeks ago, I asked you all to weigh in on which color I should paint my front door.
 The top response was blue, with black and yellow being close contenders.
 Basically, it was a mixed bag, which meant I probably couldn’t go wrong with any of my considerations.

 To refresh your memory, this is what our front door and porch looked like before.

 As I always do when selecting paint colors, I held my fan deck up in the location and began flagging colors that stood out to me.
 I then taped the larger swatches from my Benjamin Moore color kit to the door and stood back.
 It didn’t take long for certain colors to jump out, and I quickly had it narrowed down to (you guessed it) blue, yellow and black!

 Yellow was the next color I eliminated as an option.
 Our house faces southwest and yellow was far too bright with the sun shining on it.
 I could also tell by my husband’s and son’s reactions that it wasn’t their favorite color (although they usually defer to me when it comes to decorating decisions).
 Blue and black, however, were capturing my attention equally, and I decided to sleep on it (all this over a door color!).

 The next day, I considered our landscaping colors and it made my decision much easier.
 Not only do we have a large tree with plum foliage on it throughout the summer, but most of the perennials in our front yard have purple or yellow blooms.
 I felt that adding blue would just be too much color.
 In addition, I’ve always loved the sophisticated and classic look of a black door.
 After looking at several blacks, I decided on Benjamin Moore’s Wrought Iron.
 It has a blue undertone, which seems to complement our siding and trim.